Catholic Charities, 125 volunteers team up to feed homeless

-Richard Ragan has been coming to eat a Christmas meal at Catholic Charities of Southern Nevada on and off for the past ten years.
+Richard Ragan has been coming to eat a Christmas meal at Catholic Charities of Southern Nevada on and off for the past 10 years.

 Ragan said he lost his first wife to a brain hemorrhage in 2006 at this time of year.
 Since then it’s been tough.
 He’s been in and out of Catholic Charities’ men’s shelter every few months, he said.